Behavioral Design, Master's Degree

 Through coursework and collaborative projects, you will explore these key areas in depth.
 Your studies culminate in a project-based Master’s thesis, where you’ll put your skills into practice by tackling a real-world behavioral challenge of your choice.

-The autumn semester consists of courses in Behavioral Design, Behavioral Design Methods and Tools, Quantitative Research in Design, Measurement and Analytics, Systems Thinking and Design, and Societal Change.
+The autumn semester consists of courses in Orientation, Behavioral Science and Design, Behavioral Design Methods and Tools, Quantitative Research in Design, Measurement and Analytics, Systems Thinking and Design, and Societal Change.
 The spring semester includes the Master’s Thesis and Elective Studies.

 Although the programme is theoretical at its core, the approach is hands-on.
 Your thesis centers around a practical design project, supported by critical reflection.
 By engaging with a real-world challenge, you’ll create a meaningful portfolio piece to support your professional growth.